c-conone/c-conone.github.io/subpage_2/README.md

 - Total sales values calculated utilizig the unit price x order quantity and the associated top and bottom 10 transactions with totals ranging from $0 to ~ $193,200.

+---

-**Assignment 2:** *Safety Stock Calculation and Distribution Analysis*
+## Assignment 2: Safety Stock Calculation and Distribution Analysis

 This assignment builds on the cleaned dataset to calculate safety stock levels for Make to Stock (MTS) Stock Keeping Units (SKUs) using statistical aggregation and service level coefficents.

-Key tasks include:
+### Key Tasks:

 - Aggregating lead time and associated SKU-level statistics: min, max, mean, medianm variance and standard deviation.